THE DECISION TO FILE A COMPLAINT WITH THE POLICE OR IBAC

 For these reasons, unless Independent Broad-based Anti-corruption Commission (IBAC) or another independent body agree to investigate, it is probably prudent to hold off on any police investigation until after any charges against the client relating to the incident are finalised in court.
-However, you only have 12 months to make the complaint from the date of the incident.
-(To either IBAC or Victoria Police.)

 Asking IBAC to investigate